-Direct Deposit of your support to your bank account, is the most convenient way to receive your support.
-Print and complete this Direct Deposit
+Direct Deposit of your support to your bank account is the most convenient way to receive your support.
+Print and complete the Direct Deposit

 form, and fax or mail it back to the Michigan State Disbursement Unit, located in Lansing.

 Please be aware that effective February 2006, the Michigan State Disbursement Unit must disburse all support payments electronically.
 For those payees not enrolled in direct deposit, a debit card (Relia Card through U.S. Bank) will be issued upon the first payment.
 For more information about your debit card, please see the related question below.
 You may enroll in direct deposit at any time.